Do you have nagging hip pain too?

 Now don’t get me wrong, Jumping Rope and Exercising Hip Flexors are great exercises – jumping jacks too, but just not if you have Arthritis.
 And that’s one of the many reasons why, if you are in pain, you should see your doctor for a proper diagnosis.

-My ‘Real’ Diagnosis and Some Much-Needed Help for my Hip Pain
+My ‘Real’ Diagnosis and Some Much-Needed Help to Reduce My Osteoarthritis Pain

 Finally, at my husband’s insistence, I saw my doctor.
 The doctor ordered an MRI and we reviewed the results together.
 Yes, I had Osteoarthritis of the Hip.
 I felt both disappointed and relieved.
 I was disappointed that I had Arthritis but at the same time I was relieved that I finally knew what was causing my hip pain.